 The TCP and UDP protocol ports on the server ports provide different services for a wide variety of devices connected to the server, which allows them to coexist under the same IP address.
 So what is the difference between the TCP protocol port and the UDP protocol port?
 Here is the answer.

 TCP ports provide a more reliable service link because they must establish endpoints between sending and receiving locations.
 These ports keep track of data, ensuring that packets are delivered to recipients in a safe and orderly manner.

-The connection speed of the UDP port is faster, but the reliability is relatively low.
-These ports allow data to be sent out of order and do not track and inspect data like TCP ports.
-They are mainly used for speed-critical operations, such as online gaming or video conferencing.
+UDP ports boast faster connection speeds but with relatively lower reliability.
+These ports permit data to be sent out of order and lack the tracking and inspection capabilities found in TCP ports.
+They are primarily employed for speed-critical operations, including online gaming or video conferencing.

-If you want to know your server ports information, you can view the port through the Netstat command on your computer.
-The Netstat command is generally used to display statistical data related to IP, TCP, UDP, and ICMP protocols and to check the network connection of each server port of the machine.
-Netstat is a program that accesses the network and related information in the kernel.
-It can provide reports on TCP connections, TCP and UDP monitoring, and process memory management.
+To retrieve information about your server ports, you can utilize the Netstat command on your computer.
+Netstat is commonly employed to present statistical data concerning IP, TCP, UDP, and ICMP protocols, offering insights into the network connections associated with each server port on the machine.
+Functioning as a program accessing network and kernel-related information, Netstat delivers comprehensive reports on TCP connections, TCP and UDP monitoring, and process memory management.

 Understanding your server port information is crucial for maintaining control over your applications.
 Since different applications rely on specific server ports, monitoring them becomes essential for ensuring system stability.
 In cases where certain ports are inactive or unusable, prompt attention and troubleshooting are necessary.
 Additionally, opening a port through router configurations can be a solution for directing traffic to specific devices or applications.
 It's important to highlight that manipulating certain ports may be required to navigate firewalls and prevent hindrances to their functionality.